 The Dam Safety and Security Act of 2002, signed into law on December 2, 2002, reauthorized the NDSP for 4 more years and added enhancements to the 1996 Act that are designed to safeguard dams against terrorist attacks.

-To encourage individual and community responsibility for dam safety, the FEMA coordinates partnerships through two Federal organizations, the National Dam Safety Review Board and the Interagency Committee on Dam Safety.
+To encourage individual and community responsibility for dam safety, the FEMA coordinates partnerships through two Federal organizations, the National Dam Safety Review Board and Interagency Committee on Dam Safety (ICODS).